Historia de un cobarde

 Historia de un cobarde (English: History of a Coward) is a Mexican telenovela produced by Ernesto Alonso for Telesistema Mexicano in 1964.

-Héctor Gómez and Alicia Montoyastar as the protagonists, Miguel Ángel Ferriz star as the antagonist.
+Héctor Gómez and Alicia Montoya star as the protagonists, Miguel Ángel Ferriz star as the antagonist.

 Synopsis

 The story revolves around the life of a man who must break all ties involving it to be suspect in a crime.